bozonx/squidlet/doc/squidletctl.md

   If group config is specified you should specify a host name (--name argument) instead the first host will be taken.

+## Run IO server

+Io server starts independently from host.
+System can connect to It via websocket and manipulate IO devices which IO server serves.
+It especially suitable for development to run IO server e.g on raspberry pi and connect to it from your laptop where development version of System is being running.

+    squidlet io-server [--machine=x86 | rpi] [--host=localhost] [--port=8889]

+### Parameters

+* --machine can be x86 or rpi.
+It means which machine is used.
+  It tries recognize it if this argument isn't set
+* --host - host where websocket server will be run.
+Default is localhost
+* --port - port of websocket server.
+Default if 8889